 Grade: the final grade for the course expressed as a percentage value.

 Grade points: a way of numerically expressing a student’s academic performance.
 Numerical values are assigned to each possible grade.

 GPA, grade point average: is a method of expressing the student’s performance as a numerical value.
-Each letter grade is assigned a numerical equivalent, which is then multiplied by the credit hour value assigned to the course to produce the
+Each letter grade is assigned a numerical equivalent, which is then multiplied by the credit hour value assigned to the course to produce the grade point.

-Graduation regulations: specific requirements students must meet in order to be awarded a degree or university certificate, such as the total credits required, the minimum credits that must be completed at the upper division level, and the minimum credits that must be completed at UNBC.
+Graduation Requirements: specific requirements students must meet in order to be awarded a degree or university certificate, such as the total credits required, the minimum credits that must be completed at the upper division level, and the minimum credits that must be completed at UNBC.

 Joint major: A path of study or program that combines courses from two disciplines of study in such a way that less courses are taken for each major separately while still completing enough courses to earn a combined major from each discipline.

 Lecture: Classroom-based instruction.
 May be the largest type of class.